caddyserver/website/src/docs/markdown/caddyfile/directives/handle.md

 ## Utility

-If you prefer crafting HTTP handler logic in a more inheritence-based way like nginx location blocks, you may prefer the use of `handle` blocks rather than defining mutually-exclusive matchers for your directives.
-If inheritence is a desired characteristic of your HTTP handler configurations, then the `handle` directive may suit you well.
+If you prefer crafting HTTP handler logic in a more inheritance-based way like nginx location blocks, you may prefer the use of `handle` blocks rather than defining mutually-exclusive matchers for your directives.
+If inheritance is a desired characteristic of your HTTP handler configurations, then the `handle` directive may suit you well.

 ## Similar directives